 If you’re an author who wants to use Instagram to grow your audience, great!
-It’s one of the best social media platforms of 2020 according to Adobe.
+It’s one of the best social media platforms according to Adobe Creative Cloud Express.

 There’s a massive community of both readers and writers on Instagram, and it’s important that you’re focusing your attention in the right place.
 If not, your posts may not be seen by the right people, or by anyone at all!